Andrea Grottick was

 interest in human relations and how people interact.
 As a child, she loved to draw faces of both people and

 animals and later this developed into a combination of portraiture and an

 exploration of issues that all people can relate.
 She also incorporated animals to represent emotions and

 In her younger years, Andrea had a varied career, often working in the field of Mental Health, but also traveling and working abroad as an English as a Foreign Language Teacher and in bars and restaurants.
 Between these jobs, she did commissions for portraits and pet portraits, completed a degree in Fine Art (specialising in video art) and held regular exhibitions.

-Andrea likes to play with the viewers’ perception of what is really going on in the painting.
-She will give the painting a seemingly self-explanatory title, but will hide clues in the painting of an alternative meaning.
-Similarly, she will add bright, vibrant colours to an otherwise bleak representation or leave large areas uncoloured or neutral to isolate that area from the rest of the image.
+Andrea liked to play with the viewers’ perception of what was really going on in the painting.
+She gave her paintings seemingly self-explanatory titles, but hid clues in the painting of an alternative meaning.
+Similarly, she added bright, vibrant colours to an otherwise bleak representation or left large areas uncoloured or neutral to isolate that area from the rest of the image.

 Andrea has also trained as a teacher, specialising in post-compulsory education in Art & Design, she gained her PGCE at the University of South Wales.
 She designed an art for wellbeing programme for Ben Uri Gallery, London, and contributed essays to the Holocaust Explained website.
-She also wrote several blog posts for The Golden Thread Sketchbook and would like to do more writing in the future.
+She also wrote several blog posts for The Golden Thread Sketchbook, an article for The Light Newspaper, and would like to do more writing in the future.